Anuragd275/Anuragd275/README.md

 ## Student, Python Developer & Frontend Web Developer

-#### I'm a 19 year-old college student, balancing my BTech with an unyielding passion for space and computer science.
+#### 19-year-old college student, balancing my BTech with an unyielding passion for space and computer science.
 Making the most of today, taking small steps at a time.
 ---

 ### Connect with me on Social Media!